 A. Position, prep, and drape patient by using accepted practices and techniques in order to prepare patient for surgery.

-C. Assist the surgeon during reductions by supplying and applying the appropriate materials.
+C. Assist the surgeon during reductions and/or procedures by supplying and applying the appropriate materials and using appropriate technique.

 D. Assist the surgeon by using accepted surgical practices and techniques.